 Since toxins are one of the major triggers for autoimmune diseases, this is a key step to reverse your autoimmune disease and rebalnce your immune system.

 Note: Go to our Cleanse-Detox web page for more information.

-Step 7: Take specific wholefood-based nutritional supplements to complement your nutritional program and accelerate the body’s healing process.
+Step 7: Take specific wholefood-based nutritional supplements and organic tinctures to complement your nutritional program and accelerate the body’s healing process.

 Make sure that you avoid synthetic supplements!
 Synthetic supplements and even some so-called "natural" supplements contain additives, fillers, and other chemicals that can actually trigger an autoimmune response!

 Step 8: Visit your doctor and get regular physical exams and blood tests.
 Get all the necessary blood tests and panel testing, based on your specific disease.

 This is critical because a correct diagnosis will go a long way in solving the problem.
 If there is a misdiagnosis, you end up spending all your energy on trying to solve the wrong problem!
 This will only lead to more frustration and anxiety.
 A proper diagnosis is key!